-- ► The PDOM [7], which is basically the same design as the IceCube optical sensor[6], however with a PMT with a higher quantum efficiency.
-It features a single 10" PMT which is facing downwards and a improved readout. - ► The D-Egg [8], which follows the design of the PDOM, however includes another PMT facing upwards.
+- The PDOM[7], which is basically the same design as the IceCube optical sensor[6], however with a PMT with a higher quantum efficiency.
+It features a single 10" PMT which is facing downwards and a improved readout. - The D-Egg[8], which follows the design of the PDOM, however includes another PMT fac ing upwards.
 The PMTs are 8", so the total diameter of the D-Egg is slightly smaller than the PDOM and it has about 1.48 more photocathode area than the PDOM for a Cherenkov weighted spectrum.

-Due to high drill costs at the South Pole, it is desirable to deploy sensors with a large photocathode area to keep the cost for the average cm2 photocathode as low as possible.
-The high drill costs can be reduced by drilling holes with a smaller diameter.
-As the diameter of the D-Egg is 10% smaller than the diameter of the PDOM, about 20% of the fuel cost can be saved during deployment.
-A graphic of the D-Egg with its dimensions is shown in Figure 2.
-The two Hammaatsu R5912-100 high quantum efficiency PMTs are enclosed in a highly transparent glass housing, which is optimized for transparency in the near ultraviolet.
-The high voltage for the PMTs is generated on two boards, and the final design will feature a board for readout electronics as well.
-In this proceeding, we investigate the performance of the D-Egg using several existing reconstruction methods developed for IceCube and compare the results against the benchmark PDOM performance.
+A third design is worh mentioning in this context[9], since it exploits the idea of multiple sensors 25 even further.
+Due to high drill costs at the South Pole, it is desirable to deploy sensors with a 26 large photocathode area to keep the cost for the average cm photocathode as low as possible.
+The 27 high drill costs can be reduced by drilling holes with a smaller diameter, and thus as the diameter 28 of the D-Egg is 10% smaller than the diameter of the PDOM, about 20% of the fuel cost can be 29 saved during deployment.
+A graphic of the D-Egg with its dimensions is shown in figure 2.
+The 30 two Hammaatsu R5912-100 high quantum efficiency PMTs are enclosed in a highly transparent 31 glass housing, which is optimized for transparency in the near ultraviolet.
+The high voltage for the 32 PMTs is generated on two boards, and the final design will feature a board for readout electronics 33

+- as well.
+In this proceeding, we investigate the performance of the D-Egg using several existing - reconstruction methods developed for IceCube and compare the results against the benchmark PDOM performance.